bengilbertcodes/mildew-detection-in-cherry-leaves/README.md

 * The training data to fit the model comes from [Kaggle](https://www.kaggle.com/datasets/codeinstitute/cherry-leaves).
 The dataset contains 4208 images - 2104 show healthy cherry leaves, 2104 show leaves containing powdery mildew.

-## Model Summary
+## ML Model Development
 ### Summary
-The CNN model is structured with three convolutional blocks, followed by dense layers that process increasingly complex features from image input.
+The final CNN model is structured with three convolutional blocks, followed by dense layers that process increasingly complex features from image input.
 Regularization techniques like batch normalization, dropout, and L2 regularization help prevent overfitting.
 The model is compiled for binary classification using categorical crossentropy and the Adagrad optimizer.

 ### 1. **Convolutional Layers**
    - **Convolutional Block 1**